How sanctions on Russia are shaking up the superyacht world - KVIA

 However, this level of secrecy is now proving to be more problematic, as customers are beginning to ask further questions about the background of the yachts they’re hiring.

-“At times, we see some charterers wanting to know who owns the boat, or vice versa,” explains Saleau.
+“At times, we see some charterers wanting to know who owns the boat, or vice versa,” explains Sauleau.
 “Owners are wanting to know who’s going to come onboard their boat for the summer.

 “So that’s a new turn of events whereby we need to be very, very careful in our due diligence on all fronts.”